Bi-Lagrangian structures and Teichm\"uller theory: Bi-Lagrangian structure in the complexification of a Kähler manifold

-Now let $(N, g_0, I_0, \omega_0)$ be a \emph{real-analytic Kähler manifold}, \textit{i.e.} a Kähler manifold such that $g_0$ (and $I_0$ and $\omega_0$, automatically) are real-analytic tensor fields for the real-analytic structure underlying the complex-analytic structure.
-Let $N \hookrightarrow M$ be a complexification of $N$ (we can take the canonical complexification of \autoref{prop:CanonicalComplexification}).
+Now let $(N, g_0, I_0, \omega_0)$ be a \emph{real-analytic Kähler manifold}, \ie{} a Kähler manifold such that $g_0$ (and $I_0$ and $\omega_0$, automatically) are real-analytic tensor fields for the real-analytic structure underlying the complex-analytic structure.
+Let $N \hookrightarrow M$ be a complexification of $N$.
 Denote by $J$ the (integrable) almost complex structure on $M$.
-By \autoref{prop:HolomorphicExtension}, in a neighborhood $U$ of $N$ in $M$, the tensor fields $g_0$, $I_0$, and $\omega_0$ admit unique holomorphic extensions, namely: \begin{itemize} \item The Riemannian metric $g_0$ extends to a holomorphic metric $g_0^c$ (see \autoref{subsec:HolomorphicMetrics} for the definition of a holomorphic metric). \item The almost complex structure $I_0$ extends holomorphically to a complex endomorphism $I_0^c$ of $\upT M$ which squares to $-1.$ \item The symplectic form $\omega_0$ extends to a complex symplectic form $\omega_0^c$. \end{itemize} In addition, $M$ enjoys two canonical transverse holomorphic foliations $\mathcal{F}_1$ and $\mathcal{F}_2$ as we saw in \autoref{def:CanonicalFoliations}.
-The following theorem shows that all this structure is encapsulated by a complex bi-Lagrangian structure. \begin{theorem} Let $(N, g_0, I_0, \omega_0)$ be a real-analytic Kähler manifold.
+By \autoref{prop:HolomorphicExtension}, in a neighborhood $U$ of $N$ in $M$, the tensor fields $g_0$, $I_0$, and $\omega_0$ admit unique holomorphic extensions, namely: \begin{itemize} \item The Riemannian metric $g_0$ extends to a holomorphic metric $g_0^c$ (see \autoref{subsec:HolomorphicMetrics} for the definition). \item The almost complex structure $I_0$ extends holomorphically to a complex endomorphism $I_0^c$ of $\upT M$ which squares to $-1.$ \item The symplectic form $\omega_0$ extends to a complex symplectic form $\omega_0^c$. \end{itemize} In addition, $M$ enjoys two transverse holomorphic foliations $\mathcal{F}_1$ and $\mathcal{F}_2$ as we saw in \autoref{def:CanonicalFoliations}.
+The next theorem shows that all this structure is encapsulated by a bi-Lagrangian structure. \begin{theorem} Let $(N, g_0, I_0, \omega_0)$ be a real-analytic Kähler manifold.
 Let $M$ be a complexification of $N$.
 Then $M$ has a canonical complex bi-Lagrangian structure in a neighborhood of $N$.
-More precisely, in a sufficiently small connected open neighborhood of $N$ in $M$, there exists a unique complex bi-Lagrangian structure $(\omega, \mathcal{F}_1, \mathcal{F}_2)$ such that : \begin{enumerate}[(i)] \item The complex symplectic structure $\omega$ is the holomorphic extension of $\omega_0$:
+More precisely, in a sufficiently small connected open neighborhood of $N$ in $M$, there exists a unique complex bi-Lagrangian structure $(\omega, \mathcal{F}_1, \mathcal{F}_2)$ such that : \begin{enumerate}[(i)] \item The complex symplectic structure $\omega$ is the holomorphic extension of $\omega_0$: $\omega = \omega_0^c$. \item The transverse complex Lagrangian foliations $\mathcal{F}_1$ and $\mathcal{F}_2$ are the canonical foliations of $M$ defined in \autoref{def:CanonicalFoliations}. \item The complex bi-Lagrangian metric $g$ (see \autoref{subsec:ComplexBiLagrangianMetricAndConnection}) is $-i$ times the holomorphic extension of $g_0$: